Questions about racing behind closed doors?

 Additionally, other sports have had to stop their athletes from training, meaning there is a period of time where they have to return to match fitness before their sport can resume.
 Racehorses have remained in training for the entire period of lockdown, with staff subject to social distancing, and as such racing can return more quickly now approval has been given.

-Attendance will be extremely limited and only for those who have passed the mandatory health screening and who are absolutely required to run a fixture:
+Initially, attendance was extremely limited and only for those who have passed the mandatory health screening and who are absolutely required to run a fixture:

 • BHA officials and staff (as required to service the race meeting, as per BHA guidance)